 In 2003, Barbara Kraus stepped down as President and the task fell to Bonnie Mizrahi, one of the original board members.
 Bonnie served as President from May 2003 to August 2008 and stepped down in order to welcome trainer Gary Contessa as President and Nicole Smith as Executive Director.
 Gary brings a new industry focus to The Exceller Fund and Nicole has extensive experience in rescue and adoptions, as well as working in the Thoroughbred industry.
 Nicole initially joined The Exceller Fund's board of directors in 2007 and served as Vice President prior to accepting the position of Executive Director.

-The Exceller Fund is 100% volunteer, and the officers and board members of The Exceller Fund cover most of the administrative expenses either out of pocket or by making donations.
-The Exceller Fund has no paid staff, and strives to minimize administrative costs and maximize funds going to care for the horses.
+Officers and board members of The Exceller Fund cover most of the administrative expenses either out of pocket or by making donations.
+The Exceller Fund strives to minimize administrative costs and maximize funds going to care for the horses.
 Quality of care is our highest priority, whether a horse is a permanent resident with us or has been adopted.

 Donate to Excellerfund.org with PayPal